Skip to content

 LeftRight

 Greece's Panhellenic Seamen's Federation enacted a 24-hour nationwide strike on Wednesday, halting all Greek ferry and ship operations.
-The federation confirmed at least 10 Greek-flagged vessels with 85 Greek crew stranded in the Persian Gulf, with more than 325 ships bearing Greek maritime interests in the broader region.
+At least 10 Greek-flagged vessels with 85 Greek crew are stranded in the Persian Gulf; more than 325 ships with Greek maritime interests are in the broader region.

 Brent crude hit $83.75 as cumulative supply disruptions across the Gulf drove a fifth consecutive daily gain — with structural damage that may outlast the military conflict itself.